leo/tailwindcss-custom-groups/README.md

 # tailwindcss-custom-groups

+> [!IMPORTANT]
+> As of [version 3.2](https://tailwindcss.com/blog/tailwindcss-v3-2#nested-group-and-multiple-peer-support-using-variant-modifiers), Tailwind CSS now offers [named groups](https://tailwindcss.com/docs/hover-focus-and-other-states#differentiating-nested-groups) natively.

-Out of the box, [TailwindCSS](https://tailwindcss.com/) comes with a `group-` utility that's [used](https://tailwindcss.com/docs/hover-focus-and-other-states) for styling elements depending on the state of their parents.
+Out of the box, [Tailwind CSS](https://tailwindcss.com/) comes with a `group-` utility that's [used](https://tailwindcss.com/docs/hover-focus-and-other-states) for styling elements depending on the state of their parents.

 The plugin right here lets you generate custom group utilities in the form of `group-*-`, where `*` represents an arbitray name.